 Poverty—a word difficult to define.
 What is poverty?
 Who is considered poor?
 For how long is a person considered poor?
-Some argue that poverty is a temporary state, while others would take it a step further and define it as a label that defines the whole trajectory of a person’s life.
+Some argue that poverty is a temporary state, while others would take it a step further and define it as a label that shapes the whole trajectory of a person’s life.
 And while the debate can take contrasting positions and lead to different conclusions, most agree that food insecurity is an element that reflects and affects poverty.
 To combat food insecurity, food banks must be able to reach the poor wherever they are.
 Understanding the relationship between food banks and globalization can increase the chances of helping migrant communities come out of poverty.

 Reasons for Food Insecurity

 Food banks must be able to react to economic changes.
 Indeed, the recession led to a large growth in people attending to food banks.
 Many food pantries saw their attendance multiply.
 For example, the Christ Church, in New Brunswick, New Jersey, saw a tenfold increase in monthly attendance from 2007 to 2009(https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2951938/).

 Besides economic downturns, a second developing and phenomenon also requires foodbanks to adapt: migration.

 Globalization has encouraged the people from other countries to seek economic opportunities.
 In 2010, the Center for Immigration Studies estimated that the United States had 40 million immigrants (https://cis.org/Immigrants-United-States-2010).
 Of this group, one in four are in poverty.

 Migration is important to food banks because it creates several challenges that must be addressed.
 As previously mentioned, a quarter of migrants are considered poor.
 These migrants would increase the attendance to food banks.